Zach-Pate/Become-App/README.md

 ## Changelog

 *   **August 7, 2025:**
+    *   Implemented a "long press to drag" gesture on event tiles to prioritize scrolling and prevent accidental moves.
+A long press without dragging now opens the edit view.
     *   Overhauled the day navigation with a seamless, animated swipe gesture using `TabView`.
 This resolves gesture conflicts and improves the user experience.
     *   Changed the "Travel" event category color to a custom rust color for better visibility and contrast in both light and dark modes.
     *   Improved text rendering on small event tiles to prevent overflow.
 Tiles for events under 30 minutes no longer display text, and tiles for events between 30 and 60 minutes have smaller padding.